$99.97 / year

 That might be daunting, but there is help.

-New updates to the weekly lesson plans are coming in 2021.
+New updates to the weekly lesson plans are here as of October 2021.

 If you’ve used the general lesson plans you’re familiar with the formula: Activity, Activity, Challenge.
 That format is now coming to the weekly level-specific swimming lesson plans.